ardfard/sb-test/README.md

 - Use CDN for caching the audio file.
 We can preconvert the audio file to the most popular formats after the upload and cache them in the CDN.
 - Add authentication and authorization
 - For long term storage, use a more efficient lossless format like [Opus](https://opus-codec.org/) or [FLAC](https://xiph.org/flac/).
+- Separate the Server and the Worker into separate deployment units to avoid the single point of failure and it can be scaled independently.